-While the winds were still blowing over the Bahamas, we gratefully accepted the donations offered on GoFundMe and hitched our boat, loaded with the supplies were told were needed most.
+While the winds were still blowing over the Bahamas from Hurricane Dorian, we gratefully accepted the donations offered on GoFundMe and hitched our boat, loaded with the supplies were told were needed most.

 We filled every inch of the boat including the diapers on the captain’s seat.
 There was no room to waste.